AI grants and funding for Essex businesses in 2026: what is actually accessible

 What to do next

 The sensible starting point is not a grant application; it is a clear written statement of the AI project itself.
 Once you know what you are trying to build and why, the right funding route (if any) usually becomes obvious.
 We help Essex businesses with this scoping step through our workflow automation and AI training services.
 For context on what a funded or self-funded engagement actually costs, see our 2026 cost guide.
+If you want an upfront eligibility check before investing time in an application, our grant-funded AI service screens Essex businesses against current programme criteria at no upfront cost.

 Before any funding application, verify current programme detail on the official page (UKRI, Innovate UK, HMRC, or the relevant regional delivery partner).
 Funding schemes move faster than any third-party guide can, and the cost of relying on stale information is usually a wasted bid.